noahehall/theBookOfNoah/0current/proxy/haproxy.md

 ### haproxy

 - stats socket: enables the runtime api
+  - use to dynamically disable servers and health checks, change the load balancing weights of servers, and pull other useful levers
 - group: run as this pre-existing group after initalizing as root
+  - uses the GID of group name <group name> from /etc/group.
 - user: user as this pre-existing user after initializing as root
+  - uses the UID of user name <user name> from /etc/passwd.
+- nbproc: # of processes to spawn at startup: each has _its own_ stats, stick tables, etc
+  - be sure to set `cpu-map` to ensure processes are pinned to a specific core for max perf
+- nbthread: # of threads to spawn at startup: each _share_ stats, stick tables, etc
+  - be sure to set `cpu-map` to ensure processes are pinned to a specific core for max perf
+- cpu-map: pin processes & threads to a specific cpu core
+  - always use when setting nbproc/nbthread

 ### frontend listeners